 Carpal tunnel syndrome and cubital tunnel syndrome are due to nerve compression and are the most common nerve-related issues we treat.
 Our physicians specialize in treating all conditions affecting nerves in the hand and upper extremity.
 Nerve injuries can sometimes only require close observation and therapy, but others can require decompression surgery or microsurgical repair/reconstruction.

-In addition to common peripheral nerve problems, we provide expertise in treating the most complex brachial plexus injuries as well as reconstructive surgery for spinal cord injury patients.
+In addition to common peripheral nerve problems, we provide expertise and treat the most complex brachial plexus injuries as well as reconstructive surgery for spinal cord injury patients.
 When surgery is required, we perform nerve repair, nerve grafting, nerve transfers, or tendon transfers.

 Dr. Peljovich and Dr. Gillespie also provide highly specialized care for patients with upper extremity weakness due to spinal cord injuries (tetraplegia).
 These reconstructive surgeries typically involve tendon transfers to restore elbow extension, thumb pinch, and possibly hand grasp.
 Nerve transfer surgery is now also being used for selected patients with spinal cord injury to help improve crucial hand and upper extremity function.